 - What to look for in the funeral home contract before you sign.

 We have prepared this essential checklist to help you find and choose a funeral home that best meets your needs.

 We have also summarized each step into a helpful infographic that you can save to one of your Pinterest boards or share on social media.

-STEP 1: Determine Your Criteria for Choosing a Funeral Home
+1. Determine Your Criteria for Choosing a Funeral Home

 There are some important issues to consider before you begin your search for a funeral home.
 Ask yourself:

 - What city or town will the funeral take place in?
 (This will narrow your search parameters.)

 - Do I want to be buried?
 If yes, do I want to only work with a funeral home that operates its own cemetery?

 - Do I want to be cremated?
 If yes, do I only work with a funeral home that operates its own crematorium?

 - Do I want to only work with funeral homes that have a particular religious or cultural affiliation?